83demon/Word-counter/README.md

 # Word-counter
 Utility that counts words, characters and lines of the given text.
-Supports copy-paste format in cmd or reads a text from file.
+Supports input from keyboard or copy-paste format.